Skip to main content

 The following fields are available on the context object:

 • proto_version - The version of proto executing the plugin.
-Note that this version is for the proto_core crate, and not the CLI.
+Note that this version may be for the proto_core crate, and not the CLI.
 Patch numbers will drift, but major and minor numbers should be in sync.

 • tool_dir - A virtual path to the tool's directory for the current version.